It is time to BUST some myths about bloat and Great Danes!

 So really, this myth is a matter of semantics.
 Language.
 Gastropexy doesn’t really prevent bloat, but it can help prevent torsion…and that has merit.

-Preventing torsion could mean that you have a little more time to get to the veterinarian before the bloat becomes more deadly than it already is.
+Preventing torsion could mean that you have more time to get to the veterinarian before the bloat becomes more deadly than it already is.
 It is believed (though not formally studied, that we’ve seen) that Gastropexied dogs have better overall outcomes when bloat does happen.

 For dogs that do bloat and successfully receive medical attention, gastropexy is highly recommended moving forward.